mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 This is a tutorial for how to implement a multi-user video conference with WebRTC, AngularJS and Yeoman.
 It also includes a detailed explanation of how WebRTC works, how the peer to peer connections are being established and how the [ICE (Interactive-Connectivity Establishment) framework](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) is used for NAT traversal.

-You can find deployed version of the project, we're going to take a look at in this tutorial at [Heroku](https://mgechev-webrtc.herokuapp.com), the source code can be found [at GitHub](https://github.com/mgechev/angular-webrtc).
+You can find deployed version of the project, we're going to take a look at in this tutorial, at [Heroku](https://mgechev-webrtc.herokuapp.com), the source code can be found [at GitHub](https://github.com/mgechev/angular-webrtc).

 Why I chose Yeoman and AngularJS?